-It’s often a cliché to say that everything offshore has changed since the introduction of GPS, but I really think it’s true, almost everything has changed since back then in the 1980s.
+It’s often a cliché to say that everything offshore has changed since the introduction of GPS, but there have certainly been many changes since back then in the 1980s.
 The other obvious transformational technology has been computers and computer processing that, like the rest of the world, has totally and radically changed our lives.
-It didn’t happen immediately of course -- no that would never do in the ultra conservative environment of hydrography and offshore surveying – however, it’s clear when comparing mid-20th century surveying with today that they have totally and fundamentally impacted our projects.
-Nowadays, such technologies are often taken for granted, but whilst its totally clear they have been adopted and are omnipresent in our working lives, what lessons can we take when considering today’s technical developments, revolutions and the ever evolving trends?
+It didn’t happen immediately of course – no, that would never do in the ultra conservative environment of hydrography and offshore surveying.
+However, it’s clear when comparing mid-20th century surveying with today that they have totally and fundamentally impacted our projects.
+Nowadays, such technologies are often taken for granted, but whilst it's totally clear they have been adopted and are omnipresent in our working lives, what lessons can we take when considering today’s technical developments, revolutions and the ever-evolving trends?
+Gordon Johnston examines the situation.

 Time Lag to Adoption